-All courses offered in the University Access Program will be online this academic year.
-Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely online.
+Courses offered in the University Access Program will be face to face and online this academic year.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely face to face.
 Students are encouraged to check course pages regularly for up-to-date details about delivery methods, as some plans are still being finalized.

 Contact the school or a program advisor or use the button below to find out more about your options and the supports we have prepared.